wavecon/wavestack/docs/content/en/storage/rgw.md

 For more detailed information on the features of the S3-API, please refer to [Ceph S3 Documentation](https://docs.ceph.com/en/latest/radosgw/s3/).
-This includes instructions on how to use advanced features such as object-lock, immutability, and WORM, which can be crucial for implementing compliance and data retention policies.
+This includes instructions on how to use advanced features such as object lock, immutability, and WORM, which can be crucial for implementing compliance and data retention policies.

 {{% alert color="info" %}} Some clients (like GitLab) and SDKs need the signature version of